muellermichel/Hybrid-Fortran/README.md

 * Macro support for your codebase - a separate preprocessor stage is applied even before the hybrid fortran preprocessor comes in, in order to facilitate the DRY principle.

 * Automatic 'printf' based device debugging mode.
 Prints all input arrays, output arrays and temporary arrays at the end of each kernel run at a compile-time specified point in a nicely readable format.
 This output can then be manually validated against the CPU version (which should already produce correct results at that point).
-Please note: Since PGI's CUDA Fortran so far does not support real device debugging, Hybrid Fortran cannot support that either at this point.
-However, since the code runs on CPU as well, the class of bugs that are affected by this restriction is rather small (since computational code can be validated ) and the current debug mode has been proven to be sufficient for the time being.
-We have confirmation from PGI that
+Please note: Since PGI's CUDA Fortran does not yet support real device debugging, Hybrid Fortran cannot support that either at this point.
+However, since the code runs on CPU as well, the class of bugs that are affected by this restriction is rather small (since computational code can be validated on the CPU first) and the current debug mode has been proven to be sufficient for the time being.

 * Automatic creation of your callgraph as a graphviz image, facilitating your code reasoning.
 Simply type `make graphs` in the command line in your project directory.